ezzieyguywuf/dev_journal/journal.md

   they put a lot of work in to it then make it free, so they sort of ask you to sign your life away, nbd.
 - I made a very bare-bones ebuild that asks you to download the dist file
-- I also closed the repository and I'm trying to build it "locally" (i.e. outside of portage) first
+- I also cloned the repository and I'm trying to build it "locally" (i.e. outside of portage) first
     - first attempt failed - I followed the instructions to downloads dependencies and generate a cmake file.
 Then I did `mkdir build; cd build;